TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation: Occurrence of Objects on Images

-\section{Occurrence of objects on images}
+Hence, considering other attributes than \textit{colors} in TIAM is likely feasible, but integrating them neatly into the metric may require some work.

-We show in our experiments (section 4.3) that the initial objects in the template tend to appear more frequently than objects inserted subsequently and reinforce the observation that the concept that is expressed earlier in the prompt has more chances to appear in the final image.
+\section{Occurrence of Objects on Images}

-We present the result for two objects in Fig.~\ref{fig:apparition_2} and for three objects in Fig.~\ref{fig:appparition_3}.
+We show in our experiments (Section~\ref{sec:catastrophic_neglect}) that the initial objects in the template tend to appear more frequently than objects inserted subsequently and reinforce the observation that the concept that is expressed earlier in the prompt has more chances to appear in the final image.
+We present the result for two objects in Fig.~\ref{fig:apparition_2} and three objects in Fig.~\ref{fig:appparition_3}.

-\section{Determining the minimum number of images to generate}
+\section{Determining the Minimum Number of Images to Generate}

-In Fig. \ref{fig:scaling_one_label} we report the TIAM score as a function of the number of generated images per prompt.
+In Fig.~\ref{fig:scaling_one_label} we report the TIAM score as a function of the number of generated images per prompt.
 The score stabilizes from 16 images.
 We chose to compute with 32 images to ensure robustness.

-\section{Detection/Segmentation details}
+\section{Detection/Segmentation Details}

 We use the largest YOLOv8 for segmentation\footnote{\href{https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8x-seg.pt}{https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8x-seg.pt}}.
 During segmentation inference, we set up the object confidence threshold for detection to 0.25 and the intersection over union IoU threshold for NMS to 0.8.
 We compute the \textit{score} with different confidence thresholds and observe that the score decreases linearly as the threshold values increase (Fig.~\ref{fig:tiam_conf}).